eosdac/eosdac-contracts/referendum/README.md

 A fee is configurable for each type of referendum, this must be sent to the referendum contract before proposing the referendum.
 The fee can be in any currency, but the contract can only hold a single depoosit currency at a time while waiting for the proposal.
 In most cases the payment and the proposal will be sent together so this will not matter.

+## Permissions

+When executing actions directly, the referendum contract must must satisfy those permissions by itself.

+When submitting a multisig for approval to the custodians, the contract will use the permission `[custodian]@admin`.
+This is a permission that must be added under `@one` and be linked to `eosio.msig::propose` and `[dacmsig]::proposede`.

+The authority account have the premission `@referendum` which is satisfied by this contract and is linked to `eosio.msig::propose`.

+This account must also have a `@referendum` permission which is linked to `[dacmsig]::proposede`.

+For all other actions which could be proposed in a semi-binding constitution, you must make sure that they can be satisfied by the contract `@eosio.code` permission.